emmaclinton/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

 - Practical Causes – related to lack of data, code, details in the original analysis
 - Informative Causes – related to absence of effect, change in population, or location.

 Our results differed from those of Kasprak et al. (2016).
 The original study found that this river reach (CBW05583-275954) was of the type B3c, while our analysis led to the conclusion that this reach is type C3 (Table 3).
-Although the Level I classification is not the same, the entrenchment ratio value seems to be the main factor that results in our classification being different from that of the original study (Table 2).
+Although the Level I classification is not the same (Table 2), the entrenchment ratio value seems to be the main factor that results in our classification being different from that of the original study (Table 2).
 There are several factors that may be causing this discrepancy.
 It is important to consider the fact that we are certainly introducing uncertainty in this digitization process, no matter how carefully we attempted to pick out the banks and valley edges in this data.
 One factor that caused some inconsistencies in slope and potentially in the centerline calculations was that all digitization was done at 1:1500 scale.
 At that resolution, it was difficult to very accurately pick out and trace the banks of the river.
 Perhaps if there were a way to automate this digitization to ensure that it was based on clear, data-driven elevational differences and not approximately visually determined, this would account for some of this uncertainty.

 Another potential driver of the difference in our results was the fact that we used different materials and methods than those in the original study.
 Like Kasprak et al. (2016), we used GIS to test the RCS.
 However, we used original models and code in the platforms GRASS and R, while they used the [River Bathymetry Toolkit](https://essa.com/explore-essa/tools/river-bathymetry-toolkit-rbt/) to determine the values of river classification criteria.
 In addition, our data differed from that used in Kasprak et al. (2016).
 Although both studies used CHaMP  used the [Camp Creek LiDAR DEM data](/data/metadata/Camp_Creek_Lidar_Report_2008.pdf), which had a resolution of 1m x 1m.
 Conversely, Kasprak et al. (2016) used DEM data with 0.1m grid resolution.
 This difference in resolution is another potential source of uncertainty in our digitization process and in our slope calculations.
 We also did not have access to high-resolution topographic data nor to on-the-ground photographs of the site to check the accuracy or validity of our assessment, and did not "check" our results in that way.
 We also used different methods to pick out our bankfull water surface, relying on the CHaMP data for average bankfull width rather than using the [CHaMP Topo Toolbar](https://sites.google.com/a/northarrowresearch.com/champtools/) to derive a bankfull water surface as Kasprak et al. (2016) did.